cossacklabs/hermes-core/README.md

 # Using Hermes:

-Hermes sits right between frontend app and data storage.
-Because of that, to use Hermes you need something to act these roles.
+Hermes sits right between frontend app and data storage so you'll need something to fill these roles to use Hermes.

-To study Hermes better, we've included simple file storage primitives, file_db.
-They're not included in deafult Hermes build, and, if requires, can be included by:
+We've included simple file storage primitives - file_db - to help you study Hermes in action.
+They're not present in the deafult Hermes build, but can easily be included through:

 ```
 make WITH_FILE_DB
 ```

-After that, Hermes libraries can use files to
+After that, Hermes libraries can use files to...

-To learn more, how Hermes can be used within other applications, please see C tests (examples coming soon!).
+To learn more about the ways of using Hermes with(in) other applications, please see C tests (examples coming soon!).

-For Python users there is a simple example with usage of ctypes wrappers of hermes procedures.
+For Python users there is a simple example with usage of ctypes wrappers of Hermes procedures.

 Pyhermes.py is a simple console application to demonstrate main hermes abilities: